Life Insurance Tools

 LIFE & LONG-TERM CARE INSURANCE AND YOUR RETIREMENT PLAN.

 The questions that most individuals ask on insurance relate to adequacy and cost of coverages.
 Other questions that should be asked relate to the types of coverages and whether or not there are alternative coverages that better suit the needs of the insured.
-TWM addresses all of these variables as part of our Insurance Audit process.
+Our advisors address all of these variables as part of their Insurance Audit process.
 During this audit process it may be determined that the amount of insurance is acceptable but there may be less expensive ways to provide the same coverage.
 This is typically the case if a policy has been in place for years as today’s underwriting standards are different from those years ago.
 There are also new features in policies today that were not in place years ago which may provide the opportunity for enhanced protection for such events as catastrophic injuries and long -term care.

 The next step is to request an “in-force ledger” from the issuing company.
 This shows actual performance of the policy (i.e. given actual interest rates, dividends, or market returns) rather than relying on illustrated hypothetical returns assumed at the time the policy was issued.